CycloneDX/cyclonedx-maven-plugin/README.md

 CycloneDX Maven Plugin
 =========

-The CycloneDX Maven plugin creates an aggregate of all direct and transitive dependencies of a project and creates a valid CycloneDX SBOM.
-CycloneDX is a lightweight software bill of materials (SBOM) specification designed for use in application security contexts and supply chain component analysis.
+The CycloneDX Maven plugin generates CycloneDX Software Bill of Materials (SBOM) containing the aggregate of all direct and transitive dependencies of a project.
+CycloneDX is a lightweight software bill of materials (SBOM) standard designed for use in application security contexts and supply chain component analysis.

 Maven Usage
 -------------------